Stars and Stripes (newspaper): Operations

-Stars and Stripes is authorized by Congress and the US Department of Defense to produce independent daily military news and information distributed at U.S. military installations in Europe and Mideast and East Asia.
+Stars and Stripes is authorized by Congress and the U.S. Department of Defense to produce independent daily military news and information distributed at U.S. military installations in Europe and Mideast and East Asia.
 A weekly derivative product is distributed within the United States by its commercial publishing partners.
 Stars and Stripes newspaper averages 32 pages each day and is published in tabloid format and online at www.stripes.com/epaper.
 With the website, a social media presence and a couple of podcasts, it is a modern multimedia operation.
 Stars and Stripes employs civilian reporters, and U.S. military senior non-commissioned officers as reporters, at a number of locations around the world, and on any given day has an audience just shy of 1.0 million.
 Stars and Stripes also serves independent military news and information to an online audience of about 2.0 million unique visitors per month, 60 to 70 percent of whom are located in the United States.

 Stars and Stripes is a non-appropriated fund (NAF) organization, only partially subsidized by the Department of Defense.
 A large portion of its operating costs is earned through the sale of advertising and subscriptions but it relies on government funding to back overseas reporting and distribution.
 Unique among the many military publications, Stars and Stripes operates as a First Amendment newspaper and is part of the Defense Media Activity, formed in 2005.
 The other entities encompassed by the Defense Media Activity (the DoD News Channel and Armed Forces Radio and Television Service, for example), are command publications of the Department of Defense; only Stars and Stripes maintains complete editorial independence.

 Stars and Stripes is in the process of digitizing its World War II editions.
 Newspaper microfilm from 1949 to 1999 is now in searchable format through a partnership with Heritage Microfilm and has been integrated into an archives website.
 Newspaper Archive has also more recently made the England, Ireland and Mediterranean editions from World War II available.

 Former staffers

-The newspaper has been published continuously in Europe since 1942 and in the Pacific since 1945.

 Notable former Stars and Stripes staffers include: CBS 60 Minutes Andy Rooney and Steve Kroft; songwriter and author Shel Silverstein; comic book illustrator Tom Sutton; authors Gustav Hasford and Ralph G. Martin; cartoonist Bill Mauldin; painter and cartoonist Paul Fontaine; author and television news correspondent Tony Zappone; cartoonist Vernon Grant (A Monster Is Loose in Tokyo); Hollywood photographer Phil Stern; New Hampshire politician Daniel M. Burnham and stock market reporter and host of public television's Wall Street Week, Louis Rukeyser, and the only Black reporter in WWII, Allan Morrison.
 Patricia Collins Hughes was a former WASP and advocate for WASP veteran status.

 Dan Stoneking was the editor of Stars and Stripes during the Vietnam War while based in Tokyo.